Exhibition 16 May - 12 June 2025

 Observe your body as it mourns the crumbling of bricks

-while we are mere fragments of the moon
+while we are mere fragments of the moon, creating splashes in its depths.

 War Window I & II, 2025.
 Claire Lee.
 100 x 71 x 2.5cm Ink and charcoal on paper and cotton/linen canvas, oak wood frame